Public Domain Image

 Reynisfjara Beach Location and Geological Description

-In addition, the location continues to be famous for another astounding geological feature.
+The location continues to be famous for another astounding geological feature.
 That’s the presence of numerous incredible stone features just offshore.
-These features constitute black basalt columns known as Reynisdrangar, which began as enormous volcanic boulders.
+These structures constitute black basalt columns known as Reynisdrangar, which began as enormous volcanic boulders.

 Since their expulsion from the earth ages ago, relentless erosion of the columns occurred due to the action of wind and waves.
-This constant action subsequently created the incredible shapes found at Reynisfajara Beach today.
+This constant action subsequently created the incredible shapes that continue to be found at Reynisfajara Beach even today.

 Reynisfjara Beach Climate and Ecology

-Finally, and quite surprisingly, comes one last astonishing distinction.
 That’s because, rather than being devoid of wildlife, the location teems with a variety of birds.
-These avian species include such creatures fulmars, guillemots, and Puffins, showcasing the extraordinary adaptability of Nature.
+These avian species include such creatures fulmars, guillemots, and Puffins.
+This startling development serves to demonstrate the extraordinary adaptability of Nature.

 Features Sharing Its Area